 When describing hazard consequences, one should evaluate the potentially endangered scope of people, the effect of the disease on human health and life quality.
 Describing the economic impact of the hazard (for more detailed information see the chapter on food hazard economic consequences) the information on prospective medical treatment, loss of work and recovering workability should be analyzed.
 The impact on the environment also should be assessed.
 For the evaluation of the hazard consequences the terms insignificant, low, moderate and high are used.

-The information on the hazard effect on the human health is summarized in Table.
+The information on the hazard effect on the human health is summarized in Table 9.

+The assessment of risk distribution includes the contamination scenario of specific food product and the biological features of the disease.
+It is possible to use the experience obtained in analysis of similar epidemiological cases when describing the possible risk distribution.
+The distribution possibility can be defined as insignificant, low, moderate and high.
+The high possibility of distribution is in case if there potential probability in disease transfer exists from one source to other regions, low – if the distribution potential is considered local.

+Foodborne infections, their causes

+The term food-borne illness, often called food poisoning, is used for:

+foodborne infection,

+foodborne intoxication,

+foodborne toxicoinfection.

+The ways of foodborne infections development are summarized in Figure 4.

+Foodborne infection is the illness caused by consumption of food or drinking water containing viable pathogen microorganisms.
+These microorganisms are able to form colonies, grow and multiply in human intestinal tract; they can enter the circulatory system and cause complications in other human organs too.
+Examples: Salmonella, Shigella, Campylobacteria (causes about 80% of all foodborne illnesses), viruses, parasites.

-Table.
-Hazard effect on human health.
+Table 9.
+Hazard effect on human health